anandjanki/thoughtart/content/courses/add-math/logarithms/logarithm-basics/index.md

 Thus,
 $$ \log_{2} 256 = 8 $$
-Note that we do not need to have the bracket when it is obvious what is the given number whose logartihm is being sought.
+Note that we do not need to have the bracket (around 256 above for example) when it is obvious what is the given number whose logartihm is being sought.

 ### log when x < b